pylenin/purple-blue/content/posts/python-arithmetic-operators.md

 **Floats**

-   Floats are the set of numbers containing numbers that has a decimal place.
+   Floats are the set of numbers containing numbers that have a decimal place.
    ```python3
    a = 7.23
    print(type(a))